django-ftl/django-ftl/docs/usage.rst

    from django_ftl.bundles import Bundle

-   main = Bundle(['myapp/main.ftl'],
+   main = Bundle(['myapp/main.ftl'])
-                 fallback_locale='en')

 :class:`~django_ftl.bundles.Bundle` takes a single positional argument which is a list of FTL files.
-The files will be added to the bundle in the order specified, in a single namespace, so you should ensure that the message IDs in the files are unique across the bundle.
-If they are not, messages with duplicate message IDs from files that are specified later will overwrite the ones earlier in the list.
-(This can be useful to allow you to use FTL files from another app and replace some of their messages with your own).

-:class:`~django_ftl.bundles.Bundle` also takes some optional keyword arguments described in the API docs.
+See API docs for other arguments.

 Activating a language